MakisChristou/merkle-rs/README.md

 # How it works
 The high level idea of the scheme is that the client has a set of files.
 It can use a Merkle Tree to compute the merkle root of the files, upload them to a server and then delete its local copies.
 It can then request any of its files back from the server.
-The server can provide a proof alongside the file, which can be independenctly verified by the client.
+The server can provide a proof alongside the file, which can be independently verified by the client.
 The client can be cryptographically convinced that the server has given it a file that

 1. Was in the initial set sent to the server
 2. Has not been tampered with

 ## Merkle Tree
-A Merkle Tree is a data structure that is used to efficienlty summarize a set of data (usually transactions in a blockchain).
+A Merkle Tree is a data structure that is used to efficiently summarize a set of data (usually transactions in a blockchain).
 It is a binary tree where the leaf nodes contain the hashes of the files/transactions that we want to "summarize" and the parent nodes are computed by grouping leaf nodes into two and concatenating their hashes, rehashing them to get a combined hash.
 That hash is the value of the parent node.
 We do this recursively until we reach the root node which is the "summary" of the set of data.
 This enables an efficient way to check if a piece of data that you have the contents of is in this larger set of data (i.e. block in a blockchain context).
-The bread and butter of Merkle Trees is their efficient Proof generation and verification algoerithms.
+The bread and butter of Merkle Trees is their efficient Proof generation and verification algorithms.
 We will talk about them in the next sections.

 ## Merkle Proof Generation Algorithm (server)
 The Merkle Proof generation algorithm can be found in the `generate_merkle_proof` method of `MerkleTree`.
-The idea behind the algorithm is to start from the root node (`current_node` = `root_of_tree`) of the tree and traverse downards.
+The idea behind the algorithm is to start from the root node (`current_node` = `root_of_tree`) of the tree and traverse downwards.
 While doing so we keep a `proof_list` which is a stack that contains the hashes of the required nodes for the proof, alongside their order in the tree (left or right).
 We set the `current_node`  to the left child if the `target_hash` is found under the left subtree and we push the opposite (i.e. right child) in the `proof_list` alongside its order which in this case is right.
 We do the exact opposite if the `target_hash` is found in the opposite subtree.
-We continue this operation until we reach the lead nodes of the tree.
+We continue this operation until we reach the leaf nodes of the tree.
 A simplified pseudocode of the algorithm can be found below:

 ```python
 def generate_merkle_proof(target_hash, root_of_tree):